 2. The Witcher 3: Wild Hunt

-Back in 2015, CD Projekt RED developed and published one of the best games to date, a great fighting RPG called The Witcher 3: Wild Hunt.
-This game managed to bring some of the best graphics on PC and consoles and it’s no exception on the Xbox One.
-Aside from great visuals, the game has some stellar story, great gameplay, smart AI and huge, open-world environment which player can explore at any time.
+Aside from great visuals, the game has a stellar story, great gameplay, smart AI, and a huge, open-world environment that players can explore at any time.
 Voice acting is great and the protagonist Geralt of Rivia is one of the most interesting protagonists in this kind of game.
 We highly recommend playing this game, even with the lack of multiplayer in the game.

 3. Grand Theft Auto V

 Grand Theft Auto V is an action-adventure game developed by Rockstar North.
 GTA V introduced a new style of gameplay where you can play with 3 different, connected characters.
-These 3 protagonists (Trevor, Michael, and Franklin) have their own unique abilities like the adrenaline of Trevor, bullet-time of Michael and slow-motion driving of Franklin making the gameplay much more versatile than the past GTA titles.
-There’s also a compelling and interesting story which follows these 3 characters and their relationship with an addition of great multiplayer where the player can fully explore the world of GTA V. This games is available both on Xbox One and Xbox 360.
+These 3 protagonists (Trevor, Michael, and Franklin) have their own unique abilities like the adrenaline of Trevor, bullet-time of Michael, and slow-motion driving of Franklin making the gameplay much more versatile than the past GTA titles.

 4. The Elder Scrolls V: Skyrim

-The Elder Scrolls V: Skyrim is an action-packed RPG with huge open-world waiting for players to explore.
+The Elder Scrolls V: Skyrim is an action-packed RPG with a huge open world waiting for players to explore.
 Until 2016, Skyrim was available just for Xbox 360, but now you can play it also on Xbox One with improved graphics and overall gameplay.
 Skyrim focuses on action and RPG elements where the player can explore the game world and complete quests taken from various NPCs.
 The player can also interact with NPCs and engage in interesting dialogs, aside from taking a quest.
-The game can be played from the third-person or first-person perspective which is a great addition in terms of overall gameplay quality.
-If you are a fan of great action combined with strong elements of RPG, feel free to try this game, as it can provide you with many hours or even months of fun.
-There are still undiscovered places and secrets in this game, despite its launching back in 2011.

 5. Red Dead Redemption

 When talking about Xbox consoles, Red Dead Redemption is the most popular title on that console, without a doubt!
-Red Dead Redemption boasts a similar game mechanics like GTA series, with an open world, allowing the player to explore and complete quests, but unlike GTA which is set in a modern time, this game is western-based.
-There is a story in this game, and it’s surely on of the strongest elements in the game, aside from great gameplay and graphics for that time.
-With the addition of multiplayer and several DLCs, this game is one of the best Xbox 360 games of all time.
+Red Dead Redemption boasts similar game mechanics to the GTA series, with an open world, allowing the player to explore and complete quests, but unlike GTA which is set in a modern time, this game is Western-based.

 6. Rise of the Tomb Raider

-The Rise of the Tomb Raider has set the bar for the action-adventure genre back in 2015, and for a reason.
-This game has one of the best visual and sound effects in its genre and a great gameplay mechanics makes if even better!
+The Rise of the Tomb Raider set the bar for the action-adventure genre back in 2015 and for a reason.
+This game has one of the best visual and sound effects in its genre, and great gameplay mechanics makes it even better!
 This title follows Lara Croft in her venture to Syberia in search of the legendary city Kitezh.
 On her way, she is fighting against a paramilitary organization in order to beat them to the city of Kitezh where immortality is granted.
-Aside from the great singleplayer campaign, there is an addition of multiplayer, which isn’t the best ever but is stellar at best.
-The Rise of the Tomb Raider is available for both Xbox 360 and Xbox One.

 7. DOOM

-A combination of heavy metal music, non-stop action, brutal weapons, chainsaws, BFG and ruthless kills, that’s what DOOM is all about.
+A combination of heavy metal music, non-stop action, brutal weapons, chainsaws, BFG, and ruthless kills, that’s what DOOM is all about.
 DOOM is a classic, old-school shooter that returned to its roots last year.
 DOOM offered players a big dose of old-school gameplay with no reloading and focus on fast-paced gameplay which is required of the player to survive.
-Demons are relentless and will punish every player’s mistake with a brutal finisher.
-While there isn’t a compelling story, gameplay in DOOM is brought to perfection and it’s the main highlight of the game along with some solid visuals.
-The game is available for Xbox One.

 8. Forza Horizon 3